Influence of self-disassembly of bridges on collective flow characteristics of swarm robots in a single-lane and periodic system with a gap: Results

 First, we focus on the scenario with no gap.
-As shown in Figs.~\ref{fig:flow-density_diagrams}(a)--(c), flow $q$ decreases sharply near $\rho = 6\,{\rm robots}/{\rm m}$.
-Below this density, the initial free-flow state is maintained.
-On the other hand, above this density, the initial free-flow state is not maintained due to the instability of IDM, and the steady state is the jammed state, that is, the system in the steady state contains a jamming cluster propagating upstream and reducing flow.
-Such free-flow and jammed steady states are well known in the collective dynamics of SDPs~\citep{Chowdhury2000, Helbing2001, Schadschneider2010}.
-We define $\rho_{\rm cr,\,FJ}$ as the critical density separating the free-flow and jammed steady states.
-The scenario with no gap exhibits only the two steady states.
+As shown in Figs.~\ref{fig:flow-density_diagrams}(a)--(c), there is no sharp drop in flow $q$.
+The scenario with no gap exhibits only the free-flow steady state, and does not exhibit the jammed steady state, which is frequently observed in the collective dynamics of SDPs~\citep{Chowdhury2000, Helbing2001, Schadschneider2010}.
+This is because the traffic flow of robots is stable under the parameter settings of IDM.

 Second, we focus on prevent-scenario.
-As shown in Figs.~\ref{fig:flow-density_diagrams}(a)--(c), prevent-scenario also exhibits only the free-flow and jammed steady states.
+As shown in Figs.~\ref{fig:flow-density_diagrams}(a)--(c), prevent-scenario also exhibits only the free-flow steady state.
 As $M$ increases, flow--density diagrams shift to the higher-density region.
 This shift occurs because the increase in $M$ increases the number of robots becoming bridge components, and decreases the number of robots moving horizontally.
-Critical density $\rho_{\rm cr,\,FJ}$ increases monotonically as $M$ increases from 1 to 4 to 8.
-Critical density $\rho_{\rm cr,\,FJ}$ for prevent-scenario ($M \ge 1$) tends to be smaller than that for the scenario with no gap ($M = 0$) except for the case of $M = 8$ and $v_{\rm bridge} = 0.05\,{\rm m}/{\rm s}$ because self-assembly of bridges disturbs the horizontal movement of robots, and tends to trigger the onset of jamming clusters.

 Third, we focus on allow-scenario.
-In contrast to the scenario with no gap and prevent-scenario, allow-scenario exhibits three steady states in the ascending order of density: the state of repeated self-assembly and self-disassembly of bridges (named the \textit{assembling-disassembling} state) as shown in Figs.~\ref{fig:time-space_diagrams}(a) and (b), the free-flow state as shown in Fig.~\ref{fig:time-space_diagrams}(c), and the jammed state as shown in Fig.~\ref{fig:time-space_diagrams}(d).
+In contrast to the scenario with no gap and prevent-scenario, allow-scenario exhibits two steady states in the ascending order of density: the state of repeated self-assembly and self-disassembly of bridges (named the \textit{assembling-disassembling} state) as shown in Figs.~\ref{fig:time-space_diagrams}(a) and (b), and the free-flow state as shown in Fig.~\ref{fig:time-space_diagrams}(c).
 We define $\rho_{\rm cr,\,AF}$ as the critical density separating the assembling-disassembling and free-flow steady states.